joshuacox/cli-Intro-to-Git/README.md

-# Cli-Intro-to-Git
+Cli-Intro-to-Git
 ==========

 ### Introduction to git on the command line in 60 seconds or less

-/*
-Type these commands directly into bash (your terminal, shell, command line interpreter, whatever you want to call it [tested in bash, sh, and zsh *ymmv])
+Type these commands directly into bash your terminal, shell, command line interpreter, whatever you want to call it [tested in bash, sh, and zsh ymmv]
-*/

 ```
 pwd
 cd /tmp